Causal thinking for decision making on Electronic Health Records: why and how: Application: evidence from MIMIC-IV on which resuscitation fluid to use

 \item Intervention: Treatment with a combination of crystalloids and albumin during the first 24 hours of an ICU stay.

 \item Control: Treatment with crystalloids only in the first 24 hours of an ICU stay.

 \item Outcome: 28-day mortality.

 \item Time: Follow-up begins after the first administration of crystalloids.
-Thus, we potentially introduce a small immortal time bias by allowing a time gap between follow-up and the start of the albumin treatment --shown in Figure \ref{fig:cohort_timeline_albumin}.
+Thus, we potentially introduce a small immortal time bias by allowing a time gap between follow-up and the start of the albumin treatment --see the full timeline in \nameref{apd:graphical_timeline}.
 Because we are only considering the first 24 hours of an ICU stay, we hypothesize that this gap is insufficient to affect our results.
-We test this hypothesis in the vibration analysis step.
+We test this hypothesis in the vibration analysis step. \end{itemize}